ahvan77/ChemMLP-V1.0/README.md

 ### 5. Saved Data
 - The predicted target and output results will be saved in the same directory.

-## Citation
+## Citation (Will be updated)
 Ebrahimi, S., et al. (2025).
 Supervised Machine Learning and Graph Neural Networks to Predict Collision Cross-Section Values of Aquatic Dissolved Organic Compounds.
-Submitted to Journal of the American Society for Mass Spectrometry (JASMS).

 ## Contact
 sa.ebrahimi@gmail.com